dreikanter/ruby-bookmarks/README.md

 ### Graphics

-- [RMagick](https://github.com/rmagick/rmagick) — an interface to the ImageMagick and GraphicsMagick image processing libraries
+- [RMagick](https://github.com/rmagick/rmagick) — an interface to the ImageMagick and GraphicsMagick image processing libraries.
-- [MiniMagick](https://github.com/minimagick/minimagick) — a ruby wrapper for ImageMagick or GraphicsMagick command line
+- [MiniMagick](https://github.com/minimagick/minimagick) — a ruby wrapper for ImageMagick or GraphicsMagick command line.

 ### Parsers